 Although this is more of a method than a recipe, it’s a worthy inclusion.
 And as a sous vide fanatic, I would have felt remiss had I not included this.
 If you're not familiar with sous vide cooking, it is a French term that means "under pressure."
 Sous vide involves vacuum sealing food in plastic bags and cooking it in a water bath set to a constant temperature via an immersion circulator.
 The advantage of this method is that you can control the temperature of the food very precisely.
 You can also hold food at a constant temperature for a very long time without burning it or drying it out.
 It is a method used throughout the food service industry, including high-end restaurants, and it is gaining popularity with home cooks.

-I was skeptical about sous vide salmon, but I finally tried it, and I became a convert immediately.
+You might be skeptical about sous vide salmon, but if you try it, you may become a convert.
 If cooked to the right temperature (110F-125F), the texture gets silky and almost custard-like.
 You may think custardy salmon sounds unappetizing, but you may change your mind if you give it a try.